carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 - "scRNA-seq requires much pre-processing before analysis can be performed."
 ---

 # Generating Expression Metadata

-Sequencing centers deliver the results of scRNA-seq in three formats including `BCL`, `.fastq`, and `.mtx`.
-Raw data for scRNA-se data are recieved as `BCL2` or `fastq` files.
-BCL2 files should be converted into .fastq files using a commandline software called [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html).
-Analysis of data in .fastq format includes Quality Control, Trimming, Alignment, Mapping which are mainly similar with bulk RNA-seq analysis and you can find in   [Data Carpentry Genomics Lessons](https://datacarpentry.org/wrangling-genomics/).
-Quantification analysis uses statistical analysis and machine learning methods to detect the number of each transcript and count them.
-Some of the methodologies normalize the counts of transcripts and filter the genes with no significantly different expression levels amongwhich edgeR, DESeq, DESeqq2, etc can be mentioned.
+Sequencing centers deliver the results of scRNA-seq in three formats including `BCL`, `fastq`, and `.mtx`.
+Raw data for scRNA-seq data are recieved as `BCL2` or `fastq` files.
+BCL2 files should be converted into FASTQ files using a commandline software called [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html).
+Analysis of data in FASTQ format includes `Quality Control`, `Trimming`, `Alignment`, `Mapping` which are mainly similar with bulk RNA-seq analysis and you can find in   [Data Carpentry Genomics Lessons](https://datacarpentry.org/wrangling-genomics/).
+Quantification analysis uses statistical analysis and machine learning methods to detect the number of each transcript and count them per cell.
+Some of the methodologies normalize the counts of transcripts and filter the genes with no significantly different expression levels among which edgeR, DESeq, DESeq2, etc can be mentioned.
 The output of quantification analysis is a text file containing gene IDs in rows and cell IDs in columns which called expression matrix.
+In this curriculum, we will work on the expression matrix and will apply the analysis steps on it.

 # Get Data
-The dataset which we use for this workshop includes 6 files in `.tsv` format including information about cell barcodes, metadata, cell IDs and gene IDs, etc., and one file in `.mtx` format which includes the number of RNAs in each cell.
+The dataset which we use for this workshop includes 6 files in `.tsv` format with information about cell barcodes, metadata, cell IDs and gene IDs and one file in `.mtx` format which includes the number of RNAs per cell.

 > ## Project Directory
 >
-> IscRNA-seq analysis workflow begins with a few files and will produce a lot of files.
+> scRNA-seq analysis workflow begins with a few files and will produce a lot of files.
-> Therefore, it is useful to manage our files and directories.
+> So it is a big data project and it is useful to manage our files and directories.
 > For this, create a directory called `scRNA-seq` and four subdirectories called data, scripts, output, and docs.
 >
 > ~~~